Musée Hoangho Paiho

+History

 From 1914, under the sponsorship of the Jesuits in Tianjin, Émile Licent collected a large number of specimens and fossils of geology, rocks and minerals, paleontology, flora and fauna, etc. and stored them in the Chongde Hall of the Jesuits in the French Concession in Tianjin.
 1922, with the support of the Church and the French Concession in Tianjin, Émile Licent built a special building for the Musée Hoangho Paiho Museum on the land adjacent to the Tsin Ku University, which was founded by the Jesuits in China.
 The institute hired a number of foreign experts to work, such as Pierre Teilhard de Chardin, and filled the gaps in the field of paleontology in northern China, centered on the Yellow River and Haihe River Basin, and many of the publications and writings were included in the world's database of zoological, botanical, and paleontological literature, which is still an important basis for examining the early scientific records of the various disciplines of biology in northern China.
 In the 1930s, the Musée Hoangho Paiho Museum and the National Museum of Natural History and other European museums to maintain long-term academic exchanges, in the international community has a certain reputation, until 1937 after the Japanese occupation of Tianjin, the following year, Émile Licent returned to France, the 1940s, the Musée Hoangho Paiho Museum of scientific investigations and research work came to a standstill in a state of retention.

-Currently, the Musée Hoangho Paiho Museum is located on the campus of Tianjin Foreign Studies University on Machang Road in Hexi District, Tianjin, and has long been used as the office of Tianjin Natural History Museum and the storage of its collections, which is not open to the public.On January 22, 2016, the Musée Hoangho Paiho Museum was renovated and reopened to the public, and it is considered to be an important object of research for the study of the museums of the early years of China.
+Currently, the Musée Hoangho Paiho Museum is located on the campus of Tianjin Foreign Studies University on Machang Road in Hexi District, Tianjin, and has long been used as the office of Tianjin Natural History Museum and the storage of its collections, which is not open to the public.
+On January 22, 2016, the Musée Hoangho Paiho Museum was renovated and reopened to the public, and it is considered to be an important object of research for the study of the museums of the early years of China.

 The former site of Musée Hoangho Paiho is a Tianjin cultural relics protection unit and a key protection grade historical style building.
 On October 7, 2019, the former site of Musée Hoangho Paiho was upgraded to the eighth batch of national key cultural relics protection units.